adamsharif85/rackspace-how-to/content/cloud-servers/rescue-mode-on-windows-servers.md

   If all the objects point to drive **C**, only an adjustment to the drive ID of drive **D** is needed.

-6. Open th Disk Management window (see "Troubleshoot the server in rescue mode" for instructions).
+6. Open the Disk Management window, DiskMgmt.msc (see "Troubleshoot the server in rescue mode" for instructions).

 7. From the command line, run `DISKPART`.